 Where MPxk,% is average of contribution percentage of physico-chemistry parameter kth on DO, βk regression coeffients of parameter in MLR model, xk independent variable k (Table 1).

-In this work the predicted values DOpred resulting from MLR and BPNN architecture I (8)-HL(7)-O(1) model and observed values DOobs were used to zone the water quality of Thi Vai river using GIS technique.
+f.
+Zoning The Disolved Oxygen by GIS Technique: In this work the predicted values DOpred resulting from MLR and BPNN architecture I(8)-HL(7)-O(1) model and observed values DOobs were used to zone the water quality of Thi Vai river using GIS technique.
 For GIS technique, the Inverse Distance Weighted (IDW) function is applied to interpolate the dissolved oxygen values of the river zones.
 The IDW function can be used to interpolate for DO values of any unmeasured locations using the measured values surrounding a prediction location taking form

-For data of water quality of Thi Vai river measured were collected from years 2010 to 2016, as given in Table 2, we have developed a multivariate linear relationship between DO and physico-chemistry parameters using multivariable regression techniques.
-The quality of multivariable models was evaluated by calculating the values of regression statistics such as R2train, Standard Error (SE), and value of multiple regression correlation between the observed DOs and predicted DOpred . values.
+b.
+DO Prediction With The Multilinear Regression Model: For data of water quality of Thi Vai river measured were collected from years 2010 to 2016, as given in Table 2, we have developed a multivariate linear relationship between DO and physico-chemistry parameters using multivariable regression techniques.
+The quality of multivariable models was evaluated by calculating the values of regression statistics such as R2 , Standard Error (SE), and value of

 The best linear relationship between DO and 8 hydrological parameters can be written in the following form:

-The regression results pointed out the statistical values R2train of 0.81 and RMSE of 0.32; it is satisfactory for regression- statistics standard.
-The contribution percentage MPxk,% of each parameter xk in regression equation (8) was calculated by using the coeffiences βk.
-The important effects on the dissolved oxygen DO of Thi Vai river basin were determinated by formula (2), as depicted in (Figures 3 & 4).
-We have also used the ANOVA statistics to compare the significant level of regression model based on value Fsig = 0.000 in confidence level α = 0.05.
+The regression results pointed out the statistical values R2train of 0.81 and RMSE of 0.32, it is satisfactory for regression- statistics standard.
+The contribution percentage MPxk, % of each parameter xk in regression equation (8) was calculated by using the coeffiences Pk.
+The important effects on the dissolved oxygen DO of Thi Vai river basin were determinated by formula (2), as depicted in Figure 3.
+We have also used the ANOVA statistics to compare the significant level of regression model based on value F . = 0.000 in confidence level α = 0.05.

 Furthermore the parameter pH tends to dominate all other remaining considerations for dissolved oxygen DO in Thi Vai river (MPxk,% > 70%).
 The parameters can be sorted in order of influence for parameter DO: pH > temperature > conductivty > BOD > phosphate > COD > nitrate > turbility.